majaalin/lingon/README.md

 ```
 npm run start
 ```
-4. Download the Expo app from the App store.
+4. Download Expo from App store.
 Then use your camera to scan the QR code and start the app.

 ### Authors
 - Terese Thulin